“Smart cities” is a big topic now. How big? Smart Planet recently reported that investment in smart city infrastructure will hit $108 billion by 2020.

 I’ve heard many folks angst over how the use of smart phones, tablets etc. in museums will affect the experience.
 Do we want to encourage or discourage the connected visitor?
 If future visitors are going to be constantly connected to friends and family over the internet, should this influence how we design our space?
 Keith Hampton, assistant professor at the Annenberg School for Communications at UPenn presented some research that begins to illuminate these questions.
 For example, his researchers, after obsessively stalking and observing wireless users in a variety of settings, found that 10% of the people they observed engaged in extended interactions with strangers, which compares favorably with people not using internet-connected devices.
 (And contrasting with people listening to iPods, who never, not once, interacted with anybody.)
 At the neighborhood level, social technologies do lead to a greater number of social ties over time.
 This effect is greatest in communities already predisposed to form social ties but not, interestingly, tied to socio-economic levels.
 Keith concludes (reassuringly, for museums) that the more diverse and extensive the use of new technology, the more diverse and extensive the use of public space.
 If you want to learn more about Keith's research, you can listen to an interview or purchase access to his article The Social Life of Wireless Urban Spaces: Internet Use, Social Networks, and the Public Realm from the Wiley Online Library.

 For more on the ideas presented at the Intelligent Cities Forum see this blog post at Embarq.
-And check out the National Building Museum’s website where you can watch the recorded webcast of the forum , learn more about the Intelligent Cities initiative, and preorder the book the Museum will release this fall, summarizing the project content.
+And check out the National Building Museum’s website where you can watch the recorded webcast of the forum , learn more about the Intelligent Cities initiative, and order the book that summarizes the project content.